 - Put things in perspective.
 Accept that there are some things you just can’t control—try to see the positive aspects of change and value humor.
 Solve whatever problems you can and let go of the rest.

 - Get professional help.
 If you feel you are struggling with stress or depression, talk with your doctor or contact JSSA’s Senior Services to see how we can help.
 Sometimes counseling or medication is needed to help get back on track.
 Treatment is nothing to be ashamed of, and it usually does work.

-It is important to note that prolonged sadness, giving up activities you once enjoyed, and a general loss of interest in life are not a normal part of getting older.
-If you are struggling to deal with stress, anxiety, or depression as a senior, don’t be afraid to ask for help.
+It is important to note that prolonged sadness, giving up activities you once enjoyed, and a general loss of interest in life is not a normal part of getting older.
+If you are struggling to deal with stress, anxiety, or depression as a senior, don’t hesitate to ask for help.